matrix-org/synapse/docs/usage/configuration/config_documentation.md

   with intermittent connections, at the cost of higher memory usage.
   A value of zero means that sync responses are not cached.
   Defaults to 2m.

+  *Changed in Synapse 1.62.0*: The default was changed from 0 to 2m.

 * `cache_autotuning` and its sub-options `max_cache_memory_usage`, `target_cache_memory_usage`, and
    `min_cache_ttl` work in conjunction with each other to maintain a balance between cache memory usage and cache entry availability.
 You must be using [jemalloc](https://github.com/matrix-org/synapse#help-synapse-is-slow-and-eats-all-my-ramcpu)